sdu-concurrency/vamos-2023/website/cfp.md

 submission will be reviewed by 3 different reviewers following a double-anonymous review process in which the identity of authors will not be known to the program committee at any time during the process.
-The papers submitted must not reveal the authors’ identities in any way.
+The papers submitted must not reveal the authors' identities in any way.

 * Authors should leave out author names and affiliations from the body of their submission.